magento/merchdocs/src/sales-channels/asc/creating-attributes.md

 1. For **Comparable on Storefront**, toggle if the attribute value can be used in Amazon's "Compare By" functionality.

-1. Select the Magento [scope]({% link configuration/scope.md %}) for the Magento attribute.
-And select one or more Store Views to import Amazon values into.
-If you select "All Store Views (Global)", this syncs and saves values to all store views.
+1. Select the Magento [scope]({% link configuration/scope.md %}) for the Magento attribute, and then select one or more Store Views to import Amazon values into.

+    If you select `All Store Views (Global)`, this syncs and saves values to all store views.
 You may only want to sync values to specific store views.

 1. When complete, click <span class="btn">Save Attribute Settings</span>.